-In order to graduate from Module 4, students must complete each of the following:
+In order to graduate from Module 4, students must successfully complete each of the following:

-Assessment requirements will be provided on the first week of the module.
+Assessment requirements will be provided during the first week of the module.

-Expected: Students, as a pair, document the results of their Quantified Self project.
+Expected: Students, as a pair, complete the Quantified Self project.

-Expected: Students, as a project team, are responsible for passing rubric scores on their Open Source project and submitting an individual blog post summarizing the experience.
+Expected: Students, as a project team, are responsible for passing their Open Source project and submitting an individual blog post summarizing the experience.

 The Career Development segment is made up of several pieces:

 - The 30-day post-grad job search action plan (submitted in markdown for presentation and via DM to your coach)

 - Prepare a lightning talk of their Turing story to present during the final week of the module (see the Turing Story Presentation section below)

 Feedback & Community

 As stewards of the larger Turing community, Module 4 students are expected to facilitate a Gear-up session that they’ve designed with other Mod 4 students.